serokell/blog-posts/untyped-lambda-calculus/article.md

 - we can represent any computable function in pure untyped lambda calculus;
 - various encodings can be used to represent booleans, naturals, tuples, etc.

-The last three points are somewhat profound if you think about it: we only defined a single operation (two if you count the lambda abstraction definition), and that got us to anything theoretically computable.
+The last three points are somewhat profound if you think about it: we only defined a single operation (two if you count the definition of lambda abstraction), and that got us to anything theoretically computable.
 There are other constructions of the universal computer: Turing and Post machines, the Markov algorithm, and general recursive functions.
 But, arguably, nothing beats the simplicity of lambda calculus.
 One has to appreciate the elegance at least.